-Redevelopment Agency Fund - The Redevelopment agency is a component unit of the City.
-The agency uses tax increment financing funds to construct public improvements, acquire blighted property, relocate businesses, clean neighborhoods and public right-of-way, ease dilapidated buildings, and assist with the construction of large-scale commercial developments and affordable housing.
+Redevelopment Agency Fund - The Redevelopment Agency is a component unit of the City.
+The Agency uses tax increment financing funds to construct public improvements, acquire blighted property, relocate businesses, clean neighborhoods and public right-of-way, ease dilapidated buildings, and assist with the construction of large-scale commercial developments and affordable housing.
+Adopted Budget - The proposed budget formally approved by the City Council.